Beards are like makeup for men. Want a stronger jaw, better gonial angle, more masculine look? Get a beard.

 Use just enough to cover the target area barely.
 Don’t drench it.
 And try not to go above 1 ml. per application.

 Plenty of people have seen results using minoxidil just once a day.
 However, two times per day is optimal and what is recommended in the instructions for Rogaine.
 You don’t know how well you will respond, so don’t delay your gains by using it just once per day.

 Is it possible minoxidil won’t work for my beard?

-Yes, there are some people that are non-responders to minoxidil.
-Try to use the product for at least 1 year before lumping yourself into this category though.
+Yes, some people are non-responders to minoxidil.
+Try to use the product for at least 1 year before lumping yourself into this category, though.

 Does minoxidil age your face?